New York New York is so good, they named it twice! There is so much to see and do, the BIG question is what to see and do first!

 Maybe a TV and Movie Tour?
 Take in a TCM Classic Film Tour, Sopranos Sites Tour, or Sex and The City Hotspots Tour!
 New York City has been a popular setting for films and movies for decades.
-Some of our nation’s favorite shows are set here, from Sex and the City to the Sopranos to Girls.
+Some of our nation’s favourite shows are set here, from Sex and the City to the Sopranos to Girls.
 Central Park alone has been the setting for numerous films, from the Boathouse scene in When Harry Met Sally to the Dakota’s starring role as the building where Mia Farrow struggles through a difficult pregnancy in Rosemary’s Baby.
-Book a TV and Movie tour to relive your favorite film moments.
+Book a TV and Movie tour to relive your favourite film moments.

 New York is a top destination during the Holiday Season.
-NewYork.com has everything that visitors and locals are looking for, from the top holiday shows, broadway shows and all the top tours & attractions.
+NewYork.com has everything that visitors and locals are looking for, from the top holiday shows, Broadway shows and all the top tours & attractions.

 Jersey Boys is filled with lights, song and dance, so Broadway fans will not be disappointed with this dramatic night at the theatre.

 The National September 11 Memorial Museum has been carefully designed to be appropriate to a wide range of visitors, from those directly affected by the tragedy to a wider audience that wants to pay their respects while also learning about the history of the World Trade Centre — and its home, New York City.